Popular Stories

 “Invasive weeds are a big environmental problem that costs billions of dollars every year to manage,” says Aimee.

-“If a big patch of lantana gets loose, it smothers and out-competes thousands of native plants that are homes to animalsm” she says.
+“If a big patch of lantana gets loose, it smothers and outcompetes thousands of native plants that are homes to animals,” she says.

-“We are really wanting to get gardens to be aware.
+“We really want to get gardens to be aware.
 We don’t even know what the next weed will be.”

 lavendar